wp-plugins/bulk-delete/readme.txt

 This Readme file was generated using <a href = 'http://sudarmuthu.com/wordpress/wp-readme'>wp-readme</a>, which generates readme files for WordPress Plugins.
 == Changelog ==

+= 2014-01-26 - v4.4.3 - (Dev time: 1.5 hours) =
+- Tweak: Ability to delete posts from non-public post types as well
+- Fix: Fix the height of the sidebar

 = 2014-01-05 - v4.4.2 - (Dev time: 1.5 hours) =
 - Fix: Deleting first x posts deletes all posts while deleting by category (#44)